msbx5420-class/msbx5420-class.github.io/project.md

 ### Use Jupyter Notebook on Cluster

-* (To be updated) Use ssh port forwarding to connect to JupyterHub (or add `-f` to have persistent connection in the backend)
+* Use ssh port forwarding to connect to JupyterHub (or add `-f` to have persistent connection in the backend)

   ```bash
   #cluster 1